streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 #Streams

-All data in Streamr is stored in a **stream**.
+All data in Streamr is stored in a stream.
 A stream is simply a sequence of events in time.
 You can add new data to the end of a stream, and a stream will give the data back to you in the correct order.

 You can store different kinds of data in the same stream.
 The data may be numeric, but it can equally well consist of strings, collections of elementary data types, or associative arrays.
 Each event contains at least one data field, but you can have as many fields per event as required.
 The data are persistent and stored in the cloud.

 You can use a stream as a pub/sub-device, push data into it, and subscribe to the data elsewhere.
-However, the raison d'être for a stream is its capability to provide real-time inputs to a Streamr service, and act as a recipient of real-time output from such a service.
+However, the raison d'être for a stream is its capability to provide real-time inputs to Streamr [services](#services), and act as a recipient of real-time output from such services.

 In this chapter, we’ll show some examples and describe the built-in data types.
 We'll then discuss how to do the following: